rsdoiel/antenna/science_and_technology.md

 date: 2025-03-18, updated: 2025-03-18, from: The Register (UK I.T.
 News)

-<h4>One PUT request, one poisoned session file, and the server’s yours</h4> <p>A trivial flaw in Apache Tomcat that allows remote code execution and access to sensitive files is said to be under attack in the wild within a week of its disclosure.…</p>
+<h4>One PUT request, one poisoned session file, and the server’s yours</h4> <p><strong>Updated</strong>  A trivial flaw in Apache Tomcat that allows remote code execution and access to sensitive files is said to be under attack in the wild within a week of its disclosure.…</p>

 <br>